UCSB’s The Current on My Interwar Crisis Course

 ANNOTATED DIGITAL SOURCEBOOK: “Sorella fascista”: The Collected Writings of an American Fascist in Interwar Italy’s African Empire

-In addition to Reds and Blacks, I have a planned annotated digital sourcebook, which is centered on the collected writings of a fascist sympathizer from New York City by the name of Ruth Williams Ricci.
+This planned annotated digital sourcebook is centered on the collected writings of a fascist sympathizer from New York City by the name of Ruth Williams Ricci.
 Having served both as a volunteer nurse in the Italian Red Cross and, later, as a freelance journalist during the Second Italo-Ethiopian War, Ricci set out to document what she believed to be Mussolini’s “civilizing expedition” in Ethiopia in order to convince her fellow Americans of Fascist Italy’s “right” to additional colonial territories in East Africa.
 The dictatorship, of course, was quick to recognize the potential value of a such an outgoing American woman, and wasted no time in establishing a working partnership with Ricci via the regime’s ministries of Foreign Affairs and Popular Culture.
 Following a brief propaganda tour along the Eastern Seaboard of the United States, Ricci set out once again for Fascist Italy’s African territories in 1938, driving herself from General Francisco Franco’s Spain, across North Africa, and to Eritrea and Ethiopia in a customized Dodge coupe.
 In addition to remaining completely unknown to other scholars of Fascism and colonial studies, the essays and letters she composed during these various expeditions have largely remained untouched in their boxes at the Hoover Institute at Stanford University, the CAS and the Diplomatic Archive at the Ministry of Foreign Affairs in Rome, and a handful of other minor archival repositories in both the United States and Italy, from which I gathered them.

 Working with three advanced undergraduates via two research mentorship programs at University of California, Santa Barbara, I have already been able to transcribe and copy edit over 150,000 words of Ricci’s writings.
 After receiving her long awaited FBI files, which I have requested via a Freedom of Information Act request, I intend to finish transcribing and editing her collected papers and publish them, along with an editor’s introduction, as an Open Access digital volume using The Alliance for Networking Visual Culture’s Scalar platform, which is intended for enabling authors to write “long-form, born-digital scholarship online.”
 In addition to the text, the digital volume will feature a range of digital tools and widgets, including an interactive timeline and map of Ricci’s various travels, and a photo gallery, each of which will serve as hypertexted “portals” into the collection of Ricci’s writings.